GildedDragonborn/DungeonCrawlerGame/README.md

 1/4/23 - Happy new year, updated todo list to reflect tasks still in need of completion.

+2/7/2023 - monthly update: I've made a lot of progress on the combat system.
+The actual math for damage calculation is implemented.
+The battle scene is still not removed after victory, that's a major todo for Febuary.

 TODO:
 >### Things I can do on my own
 > - Rewrite level generation to include room variant and hostile attributes (turn int into list [id, 'variant', T/F])